lmaccherone/documentdb-utils/README.md

 ## Changelog ##

+* 0.7.0 - 2015-12-10 - Added support for mongo-like queries in WrappedClient
 * 0.6.0 - 2015-12-10 - **WARNING - Slightly backward breaking because it adds parameters to callbacks.
 Shouldn't effect drop-in replacement of DocumentClient** Upgraded stats and bug fixes for WrappedClient
 * 0.5.1 - 2015-12-09 - Documentation edits
 * 0.5.0 - 2015-12-08 - **WARNING - Slightly backward breaking on API for loadScripts** Updated docs